ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 +----------------+----------------+----------------+----------------+----------------+

-On the other hand, a locality description may include an island only as a point of reference, *e.g.,*“456 nautical miles SSE of Midway Island.”
+On the other hand, a locality description may include an island only as a point of reference, *e.g.,*"456 nautical miles SSE of Midway Island."
 In this case, inclusion of data in the island field is inappropriate.
 The island name should be included in the island field even though it may be the same as the specific locality, *e.g.,*